What kind of support is available for me during the semester?

 - Use a supported browser and adjust browser settings as required.

 - Perform online searches using Google or other search engine.

 - Cut, paste and copy information from the internet or files and save to the computer or other storage device.

 What kinds of online courses are offered?

-An internet course is a fully online course, which means that you DO NOT attend class on campus.
-You still must attend courses online several times a week.
+An internet course is a fully online course, which means that you DO NOT go to class in person.
+You still must attend courses by logging in several times a week and submitting assignments by deadlines.
+Online courses require proctored exams, which can be taken remotely or on any of our MCC campuses. .
 Attending includes: participation in discussions, submitting assignments, taking exams, and other activities required by the instructor.

 Please note: Attendance policies may vary by instructor.
 Check the course syllabus for the specific attendance requirements of a particular course.

-A hybrid course combines a reduced amount of time in class on campus with an emphasis on work completed online.
-Students need to go to the classroom and login to Blackboard through myMCCKC or https://mcckc.blackboard.com to complete all the course requirements.
+A hybrid course combines a reduced amount of time in class on-ground with an emphasis on work completed online.
+Students need to go to the classroom and login to Blackboard through myMCCKC or visit mcckc.blackboard.com to complete all the course requirements.

 Since this class combines campus classroom time AND internet time your instructor will identify attendance policies and expectations.

-How do I buy textbooks for a Distance Education class?
+How do I buy textbooks for an MCC-Online class?